Making our Mark

 Working with others to increase the impact children and young people have on the world.

-We are working with UNICEF UK to find out what young people have to say about Children’s Rights and climate change and to make sure their voices are heard at COP26.
+We have had the privildge of working with UNICEF UK to find out what young people had to say about the question Will climate change affect children's rights? and to make sure their voices were heard at COP26.

 Thanks to the British Council and FCDO’s Connecting Classrooms Through Global Learning Programme, we have been fortunate enough to provide schools in Nepal, and their partner schools in London, with access to our weekly resources.
 This allows Schools in London and Nepal to connect through our VotePacks with a focus on Sustainable Development Goals.